"You have not lived today until you

-This information, reported by Giving USA, shows that total contributions for a variety of causes grew 5.1% measured in current dollars.
+This information, reported by Giving USA, shows that total contributions for various causes grew 5.1%, measured in current dollars.

-Laura MacDonald, chair of Giving USA Foundation, says "2020 represents the highest year of charitable giving on record."
-A strong year-end stock market, Covid-19, and racial justice concerns all contributed to this generous response.
+Laura MacDonald, chair of the Giving USA Foundation, says, "2020 represents the highest year of charitable giving on record."
+This generous response is attributed to a robust year-end stock market, Covid-19, and racial justice concerns.

 Here's a look at giving by source--

 +Giving by individuals totaled an estimated $324.10 billion, rising 2.2% in 2020.